tae898/vae-diffusion/README.md

 This comprehensive notebook dives into diffusion models:

 - Forward and reverse processes in diffusion models
-- Beta schedules (linear vs. cosine)
+- Beta schedules (linear)
 - Variational inference and the ELBO objective for diffusion
 - Simplified noise prediction objective
 - Implementation of a diffusion model with:
   - UNet architecture
   - Time embedding and conditioning
-  - Cosine beta schedule
+  - Linear beta schedule

 ### Next

-- Conditional VAE and diffusion
+- Conditional generation, e.g., class, text, with VAE and diffusion.
-- VAE and diffusion working together
+- VAE and diffusion working together, e.g., VAE as an encoder diffusion as a decoder.
-- Discrete modality, e.g., table, graph, text, etc.
+- Discrete modality, e.g., table, graph, text, etc, with non Gaussian and continuous distributions, e.g., discrete categorical.

 ---